MicrosoftDocs/fabric-docs/docs/get-started/endorsement-promote-certify.md

 ## Certify items

-Item certification is a big responsibility, and only authorized users can certify items.
+Item certification is a significant responsibility, and only authorized users can certify items.
 Other users can [request item certification](#request-item-certification).
 This section describes how to certify an item.

 1. Get write permissions on the workspace where the item you want to certify is located.
 You can request these permissions from the item owner or from anyone who as an admin role in workspace.